top of page

 Riverford Organic Farmers' story shows that it's not only 'white collar' businesses where EO can work

-Since 2015, those Jeremy has been involved in supporting range from Riverford Organic Farmers and Jerba Campervans to the Rooflight Company and Lodge Brothers – an eighth-generation funeral services family business which became EO in 2024.
+Since 2015, those Jeremy has been involved in supporting range from Riverford Organic Farmers and Jerba Campervans to the Rooflight Company and Lodge Brothers – an eighth-generation funeral services family business that became EO in 2024.

 Next steps for you and your business